Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Testing the method

-In total we examine $270$ serendipitous detections with SNR$_{\rm eff}\ge3$, of which $70$ have SNR$_{\rm eff}\ge5$.
+In total we examine $269$ serendipitous detections with SNR$_{\rm eff}\ge3$, of which $70$ have SNR$_{\rm eff}\ge5$.
 At SNR$_{\rm eff}\ge5$, $66$ detections are associated with one or more redshift peaks and therefore are classified as secure detections in that there is clear evidence of one or more collapsed group/cluster-scale halos along the line of sight.
 This translates to a false positive rate of $\simeq6$ per cent at SNR$_{\rm eff}\ge5$.
-At $3\le$ SNR$_{\rm eff}<5$ we find that $158/200$ serendipitous detections are associated with one or more redshift peaks, which implies a false detection rate of $\simeq20$ per cent.
-We also find no evidence of a strong trend in false positive rate at $3\le$ SNR $_{\rm eff}<5$.
-In summary, our tests on known strong lenses (Section~\ref{sec:results_real}) and serendipitous detections in their surrounding regions indicate that extending the detection threshold down to SNR$_{\rm eff}\ge3$ increases the recovery of lenses with small Einstein radii, $3<\theta_{\rm E}\le5\,\rm arcsec$ from $\simeq40$ per cent to $\simeq70$ per cent (Figure~5) whilst incurring just $\simeq20$ per cent false positives.
-This is encouraging for building a watchlist based on $J/W1$-band photometry in advance of LSST, bearing in mind that photometric redshifts from LSST photometry and spectroscopic redshifts from surveys taking advantage of the 4MOST instrument will be efficient tools to subsequently suppress the false positives.
+At $3\le$ SNR$_{\rm eff}<5$ we find that $158/199$ serendipitous detections are associated with one or more redshift peaks, giving 45 total detections for SNR$_{\rm eff}\ge3$ that are not associated with redshift peaks.
+This implies a false detection rate of $\simeq17$ per cent at SNR$_{\rm eff}\ge3$.
+We also find no evidence of a strong trend in false positive rate at $3\le$ SNR$_{\rm eff}<5$, and expect an increase in false positive rate below SNR$_{\rm eff}=3$ due to a large increase in the number of detections. {To summarise, including SNR$_{\rm eff}>3$ detections only increases the false positive rate of detections to $17$ per cent whilst producing almost four times as many real detections than if we include only the SNR$_{\rm eff}>5$ detections.} In addition, when comparing to our tests on objects from our test sample (\autoref{sec:results_real}), extending the detection threshold down to SNR$_{\rm eff}\ge3$ increases the recovery of lenses with small Einstein radii, $3<\theta_{\rm E}\le5\,\rm arcsec$ from $\simeq40$ per cent to $\simeq70$ per cent (\autoref{fig:recov_frac_histogram}).
+This is encouraging for building a watchlist based on $J$ and $W1$-band photometry in advance of LSST, especially bearing in mind that photometric redshifts from LSST photometry and spectroscopic redshifts from surveys taking advantage of instruments such as 4MOST will be efficient tools to subsequently suppress the false positives. {Therefore, we believe SNR$_{\rm eff}>3$ to be a sufficient threshold for selecting detections of real objects to include in a lensed transient watchlist.}